-The cost of providing the reasonable accommodation is generally the responsibility of the department providing the employment, program, service, or activity, except in the case of providing general academic aids and adjustments for students with a disability, which is done through the Office of Disability Services and Programs.
+The cost of providing the reasonable accommodation is generally the responsibility of the department providing the employment, program, service, or activity, except in the case of providing general academic aids and adjustments for students with a disability, which is done through the Office of Student Accessibility Services.
 (Facilities Management Services may also be consulted regarding larger structural changes and barrier removal projects, so as to best coordinate both the scope and timing of the work, and payment for such projects.)

-Questions or concerns regarding obligations to accommodate students should be brought to the attention of the Office of Disability Services and Programs; for faculty or staff, the disability accommodations coordinator should be contacted (see contact information below).
+Questions or concerns regarding obligations to accommodate students should be brought to the attention of the Office of Student Accessibility Services; for faculty or staff, the disability accommodations coordinator should be contacted (see contact information below).
 Any disputes will be adjudicated by the Executive Director, ADA/504 Coordinator, whose determination on any accommodation requirement is final (subject to any allowable appeal), except in cases where a faculty member believes an academic adjustment is changing the fundamental academic nature of a course.
 In such cases, the Provost’s determination is final.